Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 5. Bell Punch

-Bell punches are types of punches used in order to create holes in metal.
-They use a sharp striking implement to drive punches through the metal into the base material.
-This can be done with a hammer and a punch.
+Bell punches are types of punches used to create holes in metal.
+They use a sharp striking implement, such as a hammer and a punch, to drive punches through the metal into the base material.

-However, some manufacturers provide an electric apparatus for this purpose.
-A cap is often placed over the punched area, which is flattened by more striking.
+However, some manufacturers provide electric apparatuses for this purpose.
+A cap is often placed over the punched area, flattened by more striking.

 One example is hand-operated bell punches.
-These tools produce uniform round hole openings and sometimes come with depth gauges as well.
+These tools produce uniform round hole openings and sometimes come with depth gauges.

 6. Dot Punch

-Dot punches make very specific types of punches you don’t want to confuse with other types.
-They are specifically designed for making small marks on your project.
+Dot punches make very specific punches you don’t want to confuse with other types.
+They are specifically designed to make small marks on your project.

 Imagine the shape and size of the punch as a dot, hence the name dot punch.
 The hole punched out from the metal plate can be as small as 1mm or as large as 5mm in diameter.